KenyaChauche/subreddit-classification/README.md

 Data science is a field in which we apply data to solve real-world problems.
 Therefore, projects and presentations are means by which we can assess your ability to solve real-world problems in a data-driven manner.

 Your final assessment ("grade," if you will) will be calculated based on a [topical rubric](https://docs.google.com/spreadsheets/d/1V6OzSHPXCJEe_sVT7B1vE7sT-jqNMNo-NrmZHtafMXY/edit?usp=sharing).
 For each category, you will receive a score of 0-3.
 From the rubric you can see descriptions of each score and what is needed to attain those scores.
 Make sure you look at the "Rubric P3" tab of the [spreadsheet](https://docs.google.com/spreadsheets/d/1V6OzSHPXCJEe_sVT7B1vE7sT-jqNMNo-NrmZHtafMXY/edit?usp=sharing).

+---

+### Why we choose this project for you?
+This project covers three of the biggest concepts we cover in the class: Classification Modelling, Natural Language Processing and Data Wrangling/Aquisition.

+Part 1 of the project focuses on **Data wrangling/gathering/aquisition**.
+This is a very important skill as not all the data you will need will be in a cleaned up SKLearn data sets or a single table in SQL.
+There is a good chance that wherever you lang you will have to gather some data from some unstructured/semi structured sources, whether that be requesting information from an API or scraping it because they don't have and API or its just terribly documented.

+Part 2 of the project focuses on **Natural Language Processing** and converting standard text data (like Titles and Comments) into a format that allows us to analyze it and use it in modelling.

+Part 3 of the project focuses on **Classification Modelling**.
+Given that project 2 was a regression focused problem, we needed to give you a classification focused problem to practice the various models, means of assessment and preprocessing associated with classification.